covao/FEM_PinionGear_MATLAB/README.md

 # FEM Structual Analysis of Pinion Gear in MATLAB

 Sample code to analysis 6T pinion gear.
+## Requirement
+- MATLAB 2021a or later
+- Partial Differential Equation Toolbox

 ## MATLAB command to download and open the demo (MATLAB live script)
 ``` MATLAB